danknights/sourcetracker/README.txt

 Example usage, ">" precedes commands:

 To see a listing of command-line parameters:
->R --slave --vanilla --args -h < sourcetracker_for_qiime.r
+>Rscript $SOURCETRACKER_PATH/sourcetracker_for_qiime.r -h

 Run sink predictions using QIIME taxon abundance file:
->R --slave --vanilla --args -t taxa.txt -m map.txt < sourcetracker_for_qiime.r
+>Rscript $SOURCETRACKER_PATH/sourcetracker_for_qiime.r -t taxa.txt -m map.txt

 Run leave-one-out source-sample predictions using QIIME taxon abundance file:
->R --slave --vanilla --args -t taxa.txt -m map.txt -s < sourcetracker_for_qiime.r
+>Rscript $SOURCETRACKER_PATH/sourcetracker_for_qiime.r -t taxa.txt -m map.txt -s

 Run sink predictions using QIIME OTU table:
->R --slave --vanilla --args -i otutable.txt -m map.txt < sourcetracker_for_qiime.r
+>Rscript $SOURCETRACKER_PATH/sourcetracker_for_qiime.r -i otutable.txt -m map.txt

 Run sink predictions using QIIME OTU table with 1000 burnins, 25 random restarts, and rarefaction depth of 100:
->R --slave --vanilla --args -i otutable.txt -m map.txt -b 1000 -n 25 -r 100 < sourcetracker_for_qiime.r
+>Rscript $SOURCETRACKER_PATH/sourcetracker_for_qiime.r -i otutable.txt -m map.txt -b 1000 -n 25 -r 100

 Change log:
+Version 0.9.5:
+ - Now expects SOURCETRACKER_PATH to point to the SourceTracker parent directory.
+This will allow sys admins to install SourceTracker in an arbitrary location, while the user does not need to know the location.
+The user can then run with: "Rscript $SOURCETRACKER_PATH/sourcetracker_for_qiime.r".

+Version 0.9.4:
+ - Output 'map.txt' now has TRUE/FALSE columns for contamination at thresholds 0.05, 0.10, ..., 0.95.

+Version 0.9.3:
+ - Improved memory management
+ - No fails gracefully when a sample contains zero observations

 Version 0.9.2:
  - Now allows mapping files without "SourceSink" column when using -s (leave-one-out predictions).